aakash414/eduport-file-manager-task/README.md

 # File Manager - Web App

 A simple file management system built with Django and React.
-Users can upload files, manage them, and share them with others.
+Users can upload and manage files.

 ## What It Does